 Front-wheel drive is standard, with Quattro all-wheel drive available.

-In crash tests, the NHTSA gives the A3 five stars overall, with four stars for frontal collision and rollover; while the IIHS gives its highest rating, Top Safety Pick+.
+The NHTSA gives the A3 five stars in crash testing, while the IIHS gives its highest rating, Top Safety Pick+.